 If the process exited because of a received signal, getExitSignal will return the associated signal number.
-On AIX, this code will not be available if the process was not a child of the Dyninst mutator.

 '''

-void oneTimeCode(const BPatch_snippet &expr)
+void oneTimeCode(const BPatch snippet &expr)

 '''

 Cause the snippet expr to be executed by the mutatee immediately.
 If the process is multithreaded, the snippet is run on a thread chosen by Dyninst.
 If the user requires the snippet to be run on a particular thread, use the BPatch_thread version of this function instead.
 The process must be stopped to call this function.
 The behavior is synchronous; oneTimeCode will not return until after the snippet has been run in the application.